Gilbert Barling: Life

+Death

-Sir Gilbert chaired his last meeting of the Civic Society's Executive Council on 19 March 1940 and he died from heart failure at his home (whilst in his garden) at 6 Manor Road, Edgbaston on Saturday 27 April 1940, just three days before his 85th birthday.
+Sir Gilbert Barling chaired his last meeting of the Civic Society's Executive Council on 19 March 1940.
+He died from heart failure at his home (whilst in his garden) at 6 Manor Road, Edgbaston on Saturday 27 April 1940, just three days before his 85th birthday.
 At the next meeting of the Society's Executive Council, Mr Oliver Moreland temporarily assumed the Chair and it was agreed to send a letter of sympathy to Miss Edith Barling, one of his two daughters, who also sat on the Executive Council.

 The funeral took place at St Augustine's Church, Edgbaston on Wednesday 1 May 1940.
 The Birmingham Mail reported that the eloquent testimony to the esteem in which Sir Gilbert was held was manifested at the funeral, which the Lord Mayor also attended.
 He had sat on the Church Council of this church for some years and often took sermons at the invitation of the vicar, indeed between 1868 and 1978 the vicarage of St Augustine's Church, Edgbaston was next door, at 4 Manor Road and is where his neighbour Dr Rosslyn Bruce lived between 1912 and 1923.

+Legacy

-On 16 February 2018, The Birmingham Civic Society erected a Blue Plaque in his honour, on his former home at 6, Manor Road, Edgbaston, Birmingham.
+On 16 February 2018, The Birmingham Civic Society erected a Blue Plaque in Barling's honour, on his former home at 6, Manor Road, Edgbaston, Birmingham.

 The papers of Gilbert Barling and also a collection of material relating to Barling, compiled by his daughter, Edith are housed at the University of Birmingham Special Collections.